sen-kaustav/GI_Pricing_Model/README.md

 * Run `renv::restore()` to ensure you have the most up-to-date set of packages and any new dependencies.
 * It is recommended to use `pak::pak()` to install any new packages.
 This provides an unified interface to install packages from CRAN, Github and other sources.
 However, use can also use `install.packages()` if that's your preferred approach.
 * Before pushing changes to github make sure to run `renv::sanpshot()`.

-**Note:** If it is the first time your are taking a copy of this project, you might first need to install `renv`.